 Marketers already have content strategies, copy style guides, social media strategies, KPI documents, monthly planners, yearly targets, etc. It seems like you’re constantly creating or updating them.

-But a social media crisis planning can save you a whole world of trouble later on.
+But social media crisis planning can save you a whole world of trouble later on.

-Though you can’t predict the type of PR disaster that could come your way, you can plan out different courses of action.
-Organizations with a strategic crisis plan can mobilize more swiftly, stabilize business operations, and respond effectively to disruption.
+Though you can’t predict the type of public relations disaster that could come your way, you can create a contingency plan that will help the incident from escalating.
+Organizations with a strategic crisis response plan can mobilize more swiftly, stabilize business operations, and respond effectively to disruption.

 Did you know … A recent PWC report shows that 62% of companies used a crisis management plan in their response to the COVID-19 pandemic.